Mathematical Logic at the Institute of Science Tokyo

 In the first part of this thesis, we study the \(\mu\)-calculus' alternation hierarchy over various semantics.
 The \(\mu\)-calculus' alternation hierarchy classifies its formulas by how many interdependent fixed-point operators appear in a given formula.
 Bradfield showed that the alternation hierarchy is strict over arbitrary frames.
 This may not happen if we modify the semantics.

 We refine Alberucci and Facchini's proof of the collapse to modal logic over equivalence relations to show that the alternation hierarchy collapses to modal logic in bigger classes of frames.
-We use this characterization to study degreees of ignorance in various epistemic logics.
+We use this characterization to study degrees of ignorance in various epistemic logics.
 Afterwards, we show that, on graded semantics, constructive semantics and modal logic with impossible worlds, the alternation hierarchy collapses to modal logic over equivalence relations.
 On the other hand, the alternation hierarchy is strict on multimodal \(\mu\)-calculus over equivalence relations.
 We also show that current proofs of the collapse do not work on the non-monotone \(\mu\)-calculus.
 Furthermore, we show that the alternation hierarchy collapses to its alternation-free fragment over weakly transitive frames.

 In the second part of this thesis, we study the connection between Gale–Stewart games and reflection principles in second-order arithmetic.
 Gale–Stewart games have been studied in reverse mathematics since its beginning and are central to descriptive set theory.
 Sets definable by the \(\mu\)-calculus are exactly the winning regions of Gale–Stewart games whose payoffs are Boolean combinations of \(\Sigma^0_2\) sets.